masyahook/masyahook/README.md

 ### Hi there 👋

-I am Maksim (although prefer Maxim).
+I am Maksim (or Maxim).
 I like coding, hiking and pets.

-Reach out to me if you think I can help you with anything 😉.
+Reach out to me 🚀

 <!--
 **masyahook/masyahook** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.